Infrastructure Domain SSL certificate

 Step 1.
 Certificate Signing Request generation

-If you do not have a certificate, and you have to request a new one, you need to generate a CSR:
+If you do not have a certificate yet, and you have to request a new one, you need to generate a CSR.
+You need first to decide whether you need a normal or wildcard certificate, then use either of these commands, providing suitable values according to your organisation.

 "/C=IT/ST=VR/L=Yourtown/O=YourCompany/OU=SampleDepartment/CN=mail.example.com" \